lxlscut/superpixel_ssc/README.md

-# Self-Representation-Guided Superpixel Refinement for Subspace Clustering of Hyperspectral Images
+# Joint Superpixel and Self-Representation Learning for Scalable Hyperspectral Image Clustering

-PyTorch implementation of "Self-Representation-Guided Superpixel Refinement for Subspace Clustering of Hyperspectral Images".
+PyTorch implementation of "Joint Superpixel and Self-Representation Learning for Scalable Hyperspectral Image Clustering".

 This project refines differentiable superpixels with an unfolded ADMM-based self-representation module to produce clustering-friendly superpixel features for hyperspectral images (HSI).
 It builds upon differentiable SLIC ideas popularized by Superpixel Sampling Networks (SSN).